18F/handbook/pages/about-us/code-of-conduct.md

 - Listen carefully and actively.
 - Ask questions, and seek to understand your partners' context.
 - Encourage other people to listen as much as they speak.
 - Treat other people's identities and cultures with respect.
-Make an effort to say people's names correctly and refer to them by their stated pronouns.

 ## Unacceptable Behavior